reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 ![Workspace with CLI driven workflow](/assets/img/posts/aws-terraform/workspace-env-variables.png)

-Running `terraform plan` command will start a remote run in the configured Terraform Cloud workspace.
+Running the `terraform plan` command will start a remote run in the configured Terraform Cloud workspace.
 Running `terraform plan` will output the following log:

 ```shell
 Running plan in the remote backend.
 Output will stream here.
 Pressing Ctrl-C